undeadindustries/romper/README.md

 * 2025-02-23
     * Rewrote the CMake and really the whole compile process.
     * Fixed a few bugs during the search.
+    * removed macos intel and replaced with apple silicon.
+Will soon update to a universal binary.

 * 2023-04-14
     * Converted from VS Code Tasks to CMake.